 "I came to BC for the summer to work on a blueberry farm.
 After a few weeks, I realized I wasn’t getting paid what was promised.
 I worried that if I complained I would get sent home.
 Luckily I went to a workshop that explained my rights.
 That helped me decide to talk with my employer about it.
 They started paying me the full amount I was supposed to get.”

-– Mario, Guatemala
+– Mario, Honduras

 Migrant workers are covered by the main employment legislation in BC.
 This is the same law that applies to all employees in the province.
 It sets minimum standards that employers must meet, including for:

 Note that some of these standards don’t apply to farm workers, who are covered by a different set of rules.